trasherdk/nag-example-apps/README.md

 1. Open the project in your favorite JavaScript editor (we use Visual Studio Code at Spiir)
 2. Create an environment file and paste the following code into it:
 ```
-HOST='api.nordicapigate.com'
-PORT=443
 CLIENT_ID=<Client ID>
 CLIENT_SECRET=<Client ID>
 USER_HASH=''
 ```
-* `HOST` – This variable contains the URL to the Nordic API Gateway
-* `PORT` – This variable contains the port to the Nordic API Gateway
 * `CLIENT_ID` – This variable contains the client ID (found at https://developer.nordicapigateway.com/keys)
 * `CLIENT_SECRET` – This variable contains the client secret (found at https://developer.nordicapigateway.com/keys)
 * `USER_HASH` – This variable contains a hash value and is used to identify which user accessed the Nordic API Gateway